-Configurations to restore Select which current configuration(s) you want to restore from the backup: Configurations Restore settings for all configurations.
+Configurations to restore Select which current configuration(s) you want to restore from the backup: Select which current configuration(s) you want to restore from the backup: Configurations Restore settings for all configurations.
 Just restore settings for this configuration (Primary configuration).
-Go Back Continue Cance
+Go Back Continue Cancel